These sugar free, savoury beetroot muffins with cornmeal and olives are delicious for breakfast, brunch or as a healthy snack anytime.

 For maximum flavour and ensuring the beetroot has the right amount of moisture I recommend baking it whole (see Instructions below).
 I’ve used this method before with my Beetroot Potato Dumplings, and it worked so well in that recipe I decided to use it again.
 Simply pop the beet in the oven for about 45 minutes, then cut in half and allow to cool.
 Peel, chop, puree and make the muffins.

-Thanks to the beetroot these savoury muffins are moist and soft, not dry and tough as I had feared they might be.
+Thanks to the beetroot these savoury beetroot muffins with polenta are moist and soft, not dry and tough as I had feared they might be.

 You might also like this Baked Beetroot and Feta Pasta Salad.